RedForestLonvor/cryptwood/README-EN.md

 It is necessary to ensure that the class exists when decrypting.

 This tool uses the AES256 algorithm to encrypt data symmetrically.
 During the encryption process, the secret key and initial vector are randomly generated.
 These files will be stored in`~/.cryptUserDataKey`.

+This tool will create a config.ini (if it exists, it will be used directly) file in the project directory.
+And save the storage location of `key` and `iv` in this file.

 # scenes